About Caesars Holdings, Inc.

 Change in Company Type

-Caesars' facilities include land-based and riverboat casinos, as well as casinos combined with horse racing racetracks.
+Caesars' facilities include land-based and riverboat casinos, gaming space and hotel rooms.
 Non-gaming-related operations account for nearly half of revenues, as the company courts tourists and convention-goers flocking to Las Vegas for live entertainment, professional events, and high-end dining.
 Room and hotel operations, and food and beverage operations each generate nearly 20% of revenue.

 Entertainment operations represent an additional revenue stream.
 Caesars' entertainment venues include the Colosseum at Caesars Palace and Zappos Theater at Planet Hollywood.
-Its venues enjoy healthy ticket sales and have hosted prominent acts like Celine Dion and Jennifer Lopez.
+Its venues enjoy healthy ticket sales and have hosted prominent headliners, such as Mariah Carey, Christina Aguilera, Keith Urban, Gwen Stefani, Rod Stewart and Shania Twain.

 The company also earns revenue from fees paid for the management of eight casinos.

-Internationally, Caesars operates casinos primarily in the UK and South Africa, as well as Egypt and South Africa.
+Internationally, Caesars operates casinos primarily in the UK and South Africa, as well as Egypt.

 Sales and Marketing